Former Kurdish rebel has key role in Sweden’s NATO bid

 STOCKHOLM (AP) — When Turkey’s president rails against “terrorists” in the Swedish Parliament, Amineh Kakabaveh is convinced he is talking about her.

 The former Kurdish rebel fighter turned Swedish lawmaker has emerged as a central figure in the drama surrounding Sweden and Finland’s historic bid to join NATO.
-Turkey opposes NATO membership for two Nordic countries, accusing them of harboring Kurdish militants.
+Turkey opposes NATO membership for the two Nordic countries, accusing them of harboring Kurdish militants.

 Kakabaveh, a strong advocate for Kurdish self-determination in the Middle East and a fierce critic of Turkish President Recep Tayyip Erdogan, holds extraordinary leverage because the Swedish government depends on her vote for its one-seat majority in Parliament.